TIGRLab/datman-dashboard/docs/configuration.rst

 Email
 *****
 These settings configure email functionality for the dashboard.
-When configured correctly they enable the dashboard to send email notifications to administrators and scheduled reminders to users.
+When configured correctly, they enable the dashboard to send email notifications to administrators and scheduled reminders to users.

 Optional